bradfrost/atomic-design/chapter-5.md

 The web is never done, and the creation of a design system is merely the first step in a long (and hopefully fruitful!) journey.
 A design system should be a long-term commitment with the ambitious goal of revolutionizing how your organization creates digital work.
 Exciting, eh?!
 So how do we make sure that happens?

 ## Creating Maintainable Design Systems
 As you embark on this journey, let's talk about things you can do to craft a design system that sets your organization up for long-term success.
 How do you create a design system that takes root and becomes an essential part of your organization's workflow?
 What pitfalls do you need to be on the lookout for?
 How do you ensure the design system yields big results?
+Here's what we need to do:

 - Make it official.
 - Make it maintainable.